Saint John's Seminary (Massachusetts): Crisis and recovery after 2000 child sexual abuse scandal

+St. John's College Seminary, the division for students with a high school diploma but without an undergraduate degree, closed in 2002.

-In the wake of the Catholic Archdiocese of Boston sex abuse scandal enrollment declined from a peak of 86 students in the academic year 2001–02 to 34 for 2005-06.
+In the wake of the Catholic Archdiocese of Boston sex abuse scandal enrollment declined from a peak of 86 students in the academic year 2001–02 to 34 for 2005–06.
 Two years later, the seminary recovered to a student population of 63.

 During the 2000s, nearly all the Seminary's land and buildings were sold to Boston College (BC), the neighboring Jesuit-run college.
 In 2001, Boston College leased St. Clement's Hall, formerly the site of the Seminary's undergraduate division, and it bought the property in June 2004.
 In May 2007, the Archdiocese sold the Seminary's open land, its library building and several other structures.
 Rector John Farren, OP resigned and protested the 2007 sale in a letter to Cardinal O'Malley.

 After the land sales, the campus of the Seminary consists only of Saint John's Hall.